Macaron

 - Prepare dry mix

 - Sift almond flour + powdered sugar together.
-Add powder food colouring just with the tips of knife.

 - Add powder food coloring (tip of a knife amount) into the dry mix and whisk to distribute evenly.